squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 == What are FTP passive connections? == by Colin Campbell

-Ftp uses two data streams, one for passing commands around, the other for moving data.
+FTP uses two data streams, one for passing commands around, the other for moving data.
 The command channel is handled by the ftpd listening on port 21.

 The data channel varies depending on whether you ask for passive ftp or not.
 When you request data in a non-passive environment, you client tells the server "I am listening on <ip-address> <port>."
 The server then connects FROM port 20 to the ip address and port specified by your client.
 This requires your "security device" to permit any host outside from port 20 to any host inside on any port > 1023.
 Somewhat of a hole.